 Here's how it works in practice.
 You create an account with a password manager, then create a single “master password” to log into it.
 To keep your password manager safe to use, it's essential that your master password isn't anything obvious.
-So that's no thank you to “12345”, “qwerty” or “passwd”.
+So that's no to “12345,” “qwerty,” or “passwd.”
 Instead, pick a longer phrase or mix and match cases and special characters – just ensure it's unique and memorable.

 Then, the password manager can get to work automatically generating complex, unique passwords for every service you log into online – one for your Amazon account, email account, Facebook account and so on.
 You won't need to memorize these – whenever you login in, the password manager will automatically apply the password (and you enable the password manager via that single master password).

-This entire process is far more secure than re-using the same password over and over on multiple sites – the single biggest risk you can take with your online security.
+This entire process is far more secure than re-using the same password over and over on multiple sites – the single biggest risk you can take with you and your business' online security.
 It's also far easier than attempting to remember multiple unique passwords.

 So, if it's all win, why are there any questions around password manager safety?
 Largely, these come down to an understandable concern over the security of handing over your logins to a third-party service.
 That's why we'd recommend only using a trustworthy, well-rated password manager.
-Which ones would we recommend?
-Read on…
+So which ones would we recommend?

 Most Secure Password Manager